 Like so many fictional hero-detectives, Arkady Renko is an outlier, a brilliant performer among mediocrities and despised for his honesty on a police force that’s corrupt to its core.
 However, Renko is uniquely Russian.
 He’s melancholy to the edge of depression, fatalistic, cynical, and endlessly romantic.
 The son of a notoriously brutal general in the army, he seems to live for little more than to atone for his father’s sins.

-In Tatiana, Renko stumbles upon the mysterious death of Tatiana Petrovna, a crusading Russian investigative reporter who gives her name to the book.
+In Tatiana, Renko stumbles upon the mysterious death of Tatiana Petrovna, a crusading Russian journalist who gives her name to the book.
 Clearly, she is modeled on the tragic figure of Anna Politkovskaya, a fearless journalist who was assassinated in Moscow in 2006.